 Gelman, A. and Hill, J. (2007).
 Data Analysis Using Regression and Multilevel/Hierarchical Models.
-Cambridge University Press.4 This book has a really nice few chapters on causal inference as well as many excellent chapters on multilevel models.
+Cambridge University Press.5 This book has a really nice few chapters on causal inference and on post-estimation model exploration and interpretation as well as many excellent chapters on multilevel models.